natcap/invest.users-guide/source/urban_cooling_model.rst

 * Air Temperature Maximum Blending Distance: Search radius (in m) used in the moving average to account for air mixing (default value: 2000m)

+* Cooling capacity calculation method: Either "Weighted Factors" or "Building Intensity".
+The method selected here determines the predictor used for air temperature.
+If "Weighted Factors" is selected, the Cooling Capacity calculations will use the weighted factors for shade, albedo and ETI as a predictor for daytime temperatures.
+Alternatively, if "Building Intensity" is selected, building intensity will be used as a predictor for nighttime temperature instead of shade, albedo and ETI.

 * Building Footprints Vector (Required if doing valuation): vector with built infrastructure footprints.
 The attribute table must contain a column 'Type', with integers referencing the building type (e.g. 1=residential, 2=office, etc.)

+* Average relative humidity (0-100%) (Required if doing valuation): The average relative humidity (0-100%) over the time period of interest.

 * Energy_consumption (Required if doing valuation): A .csv (Comma Separated Value) table containing information on energy consumption for each building type, in kW/degC.
 The table must contain the following columns:
     * "Type": building type defined in the vector above
     * "Consumption": energy consumption per building type, in kW/degC
     * "RH" (optional): Average Relative Humidity [%] during the period of interest, which is used to calculate the wet bulb globe temperature for the work productivity module.
     * "cost" (optional): The cost per kW (:math:`\$/kW`) of electricity for each building type.
 If this column is provided in the Energy Consumption table, the ``energy_sav`` field in the output vector ``buildings_with_stats.shp`` will be in monetary units rather than kW.
 This column is very likely to be the same for all building types.

+* Cooling capacity: adjust shade weight.
+The relative weight to apply to shade when calculating the cooling index.
+Default value: 0.6.

+* Cooling capacity: adjust albedo weight.
+The relative weight to apply to albedo when calculating the cooling index.
+Default value: 0.2.

+* Cooling capacity: adjust evapotranspiration weight.
+The relative weight to apply to ETI when calculating the cooling index.
+Default value: 0.2.

 Interpreting outputs
 ====================